Ks89/My-MEAN-website-client/README.md

 - redis
 - npm
 - Google Chrome and Firefox (mandatory for testing)
-- some global npm dependencies: karma-cli, mocha, webpack@2.1.0-beta.22, typescript, nodemon, gulp@github:gulpjs/gulp#4.0
+- some global npm dependencies: karma-cli, mocha, webpack, typescript, nodemon, gulp 4.0 alpha, npm-check, lite-server, remap-istanbul, webdriver-manager, protractor, nsp
 - work in progress... (this is only an alpha, please be patient)